lino-framework/book/docs/specs/migrate.rst

 >>> startup("lino_book.projects.migs.settings.demo")
 >>> from lino.api.doctest import *

-The :term:`application programmer` can see whether Django migrations are enabled or not by looking at the
+The :term:`application developer` can see whether Django migrations are enabled or not by looking at the
 :class:`migrations_package <lino.core.site.Site.migrations_package>` site attribute.